 How to Handle Unfair Union Treatment

-- If a union represents you, it can’t refuse a grievance you submitted because you aren’t a member
+- If a union represents you, it can’t refuse a grievance you submitted because you aren’t a member.

-- First, you must pursue any internal procedures available to you for resolving your grievance
+- First, you must pursue any internal procedures available to you for resolving your grievance.

-- A union’s duties don’t include doing a great job in representing grievances
+- A union’s duties don’t include doing a great job in representing grievances.

-- You may attempt to sue your union for failing to represent you or discriminating against you
+- You may attempt to sue your union for failing to represent you or discriminating against you.

-- Working with an employment law attorney is important during this complex process
+- Working with an employment law attorney is important during this complex process.

-As mentioned, a union has a duty to fairly represent its workers, meaning it must act impartially, fairly, and without discrimination or ill will when negotiating new contracts or pursuing grievances.
+Again, a union has a duty to fairly represent its workers, meaning it must act impartially, fairly, and without discrimination or ill will when negotiating new contracts or pursuing grievances.
 These organizations must follow laws regarding threatening, intimidation, and unfairly bringing uninvolved parties into disputes.
 A union must take reasonable steps to look into complaints and may not refuse to pursue your grievance for arbitrary reasons or discriminate against certain union members.